ychding11/ychding11.github.io/_posts/2015-03-23-Graphics-Resources.md

 - [softart](http://www.cnblogs.com/gongminmin/archive/2009/12/09/SoftArt.html)
 - [GPU memory type comparision](https://www.microway.com/hpc-tech-tips/gpu-memory-types-performance-comparison/), it points out that *SHared Memory* is a very important type of memory and introduce some internals in it.
+- Texture memory is global memory.
+The difference is that it accessed by a dedicated cache. [reference](https://stackoverflow.com/questions/8767059/texture-memory-in-cuda-concept-and-simple-example-to-demonstrate-performance)